RetroAchievements/docs/docs/guidelines/content/game-info-and-hub-guidelines.md

 - [Language](https://retroachievements.org/hub/7885) hubs should be linked whenever applicable.
 - [Series](https://retroachievements.org/hub/3) hubs are commonly used whenever a game is part of a broader series.
 	- Bootleg/pirate games and fan games should not be added to the Series hub they're based on.
-- Hacks should be added to their respective [Hacks](https://retroachievements.org/hub/5987) hub, should one exist.
-This hub will automatically be displayed in the publisher field at the top of a game page.
+- Hacks should be added to their respective [Hacks](https://retroachievements.org/hub/5987) hub.
+This hub type will automatically cause "Hack of: Game" to display in the info section.
 	- Hacks can also be added to a Series Hacks hub if one exists.
 Hacks hubs are intended to apply to one specific game, while Series Hacks hubs can collect different games in the same series.
-Note that Series Hacks hubs do not appear in the publisher field.
 	- If a game doesn't have a Hacks hub, it should be added to [Uncategorized Hacks](https://retroachievements.org/hub/8018), even if it's in a Series Hacks hub.
 - Homebrews, demos, prototypes, and unlicensed games should always be added to [Central - Homebrew](https://retroachievements.org/hub/2469), [Central - Demo](https://retroachievements.org/hub/5901), [Central - Prototypes](https://retroachievements.org/hub/7824), or [Central - Unlicensed](https://retroachievements.org/hub/5751).
-	- Exceptions are made when an unlicensed game is in an unlicensed series hub, such as [Unlicensed - Mario](https://retroachievements.org/hub/29507).
-The Central hub shouldn't be redundantly added in these cases.
 - Subsets should always be added to a [Subsets](https://retroachievements.org/hub/18903) hub.
 Note that there are specialized hubs for subset types such as Bonus and Multi.
 	- Subsets should also inherit all hubs from their base game page.
 - Many other hubs exist - you can browse them [here](https://retroachievements.org/hubs).